Jhewu/brats_2d_slicer/README.md

 is kept the default 0-3 range for easier mask extraction during training.
 If you still want to normalize it, you can disable it by turning is_ground_true = False

+Brats_2d_slicer_YOLO on the otherhand is an alternative of brats_2d_slicer specifically made to prepare data for Yolov8-seg training.
+It creates two directories, a train_data and a gt_data.
+It's recommended that you use a separate script to split the training data into test, val and train for your actual training

 There are also two accompanying tools/mini scripts:

 slice_checker_raw is used to check the raw values of the .nii.gz files in 2d slice